dnth/dnth.github.io/content/portfolio/training_dl_model_for_cell_counting/index.md

 ### 🔖 Labeling the data
 All deep learning models require data to work.
-To construct this model, we require images of microalgae cells to work with.
+To construct a model for microalgae cell counting, we require images of microalgae cells to work with.
 For the purpose of this post, I've acquired image samples from a lab.

-The following shows a sample image of the cells as seen through a microscope.
+The following shows a sample image of the microalgae cells as seen through a microscope.
-The microalgae cells are colored green.
+The cells are colored green.
 {{< figure_resizing src="hemocytometer.jpg" caption="Can you count how many cells are present in this image?">}}

 There are a bunch of other images in the `data/not_labeled/` folder.